brightway-lca/brightway2/docs/installation.rst

 .. note:: See also the :ref:`developer-os-x` notes.

 There are two main OS X-specific alternatives for installing Python packages: `Macports <http://www.macports.org/>`_ and `Homebrew <http://mxcl.github.com/homebrew/>`_.
 Brightway2 is developed primarily on OS X using Macports, but as it depends on a few standard libraries, either alternative should work well.
-Homebrew users will have to adapt the following instructions.
+Homebrew users will have to adapt the following instructions, but reports are that this is relatively simple.

 Follow the `instructions <http://www.macports.org/install.php>`_ and install Macports.
 Note that both Macports and Homebrew require Xcode to be installed first.
 Xcode can be installed from the OS X installation disk (for 10.6 or lower), the app store (10.7 or higher), or `other unofficial sources <https://github.com/kennethreitz/osx-gcc-installer>`_.